Essex Regiment: Major Percival

-Crossbarry
+Crossbarry Ambush

 In March 1921, at Crossbarry, County Cork, the Essex Regiment encircled the IRA's "West Cork Flying Column" with 1,200 troops and soon managed to expose a company-sized element of the IRA.
-The IRA flying column, under the command of Tom Barry, numbered 104 'volunteers'.
+The IRA flying column, under the command of Tom Barry, numbered 104 volunteers.
 However, rather than attempting to immediately destroy this IRA element, which had been met in contact, Percival, the RIC and the Essex Regiment were ordered to link with the larger regular forces in an attempt to encircle the IRA force.

 However, the delay in tempo needed to carry out this move and a lack of communications between the RIC mobile teams and the Regulars, resulted in the pressure being taken off Barry's IRA men.
 This allowed the IRA force to attack and overwhelm a number of isolated army positions, which appeared to create an opening out of the encirclement.
 Foreseeing a break-out, Percival ordered his Essex and RIC mobile teams to regroup and lay an ambush outside the opening.

 Simultaneously, the larger regular force misunderstood Percival's objective and thought it saw an opportunity to destroy the entire IRA force in Cork.
 Consequently, it abandoned most of its encircling positions and regrouped the regulars for a single large attack on the ambush site.
 Meanwhile, believing his column had little chance of escaping, Barry ordered his IRA men to break out in small groups as best they could through the encirclement.
 Thus, in a stroke of luck, most of Barry's IRA column simply passed through the abandoned encircling army posts.
 A small IRA detachment did attempt to break out through the British ambush site.

-However, as the RIC and Essex group were about to spring their ambush, an Irish regular force racing to the ambush site ran into the IRA detachment and was quickly engaged.
+However, as the RIC and Essex group were about to spring their ambush, an regular force racing to the ambush site ran into the IRA detachment and was quickly engaged.
 In the resulting firefight, the IRA detachment disrupted the British column and then melted away.
 In Barry's book, Guerrilla Days in Ireland, written in 1949, he gives a first-hand account on the Essex's collision with his flying column.

+After the ambush, British forces burned farmhouses in the area and damaged property as means of venting their frustration.

+Historian Michael Hopkinson concludes of the ambush, "With considerable justice, Crossbarry is regarded as victory for the IRA, but can also be seen as a missed opportunity for the British".